mlockrey/React-For-Beginners-Transcriptions/03 - Writing your first Component.md

 Well, this code in here, this is actually the React - this is the entire React libary that's being included for us.
 So that one little line here is going to include it for us and bundle it into our `build/main.js`.

-So now that we have that we can start to go ahead to make our different componenents.
+So now that we have that we can start to go ahead to make our different components.

 The component that we want to build is this entry: "Please Enter A Store".
 So before we even show that sort of three columns with our menu or order and the inventory, we need to make a component which allows people to enter in which store would you like to visit, and manage and add to your order from.